bachmeil/datasets/r-data-structures.md

 # Arrays

 Another data structure you'll have encountered in your math classes is the n-dimensional array.
-For the type of work that we'll be doing in this class, we'll mainly use arrays with two dimensions, which you're using to calling a matrix.
+For the type of work that we'll be doing in this class, we'll mainly use arrays with two dimensions, which you're used to calling a matrix.
 A matrix in R is an array with two subscripts.

 You can create a matrix like this: